tarun080698/learn-ai-webapp/docs/database.md

 ## Overview

-The Learn AI platform uses **Firebase Firestore**, a comprehensive NoSQL document database designed for a learning management system with course enrollment, progress tracking, questionnaire assessments, and content management capabilities.
+The Learn.ai 4all platform uses **Firebase Firestore**, a comprehensive NoSQL document database designed for a learning management system with course enrollment, progress tracking, questionnaire assessments, and content management capabilities.

 ### Database Architecture